7 Best Practices to Optimize Sitemaps For SEO

 It catches problems before they become ranking or indexation problems.

-6. Align Sitemap with Site Architecture
+10. Align Sitemap with Site Architecture

 The sitemap should be a mirror of the real structure of the website.
 Important pages that aren’t linked internally in your sitemap?
 That’s a red flag.

-Good sitemap practice needs to be matched with good architecture:
+Good sitemap practice should match good architecture:

 • Links to core services on homepage